jon-jacky/home/commonplace.md

 entries are not  near the top, but appear with older entries by the same author, or on  similar topics.
 To find recent entries, consult the commit history.

+ 7 Feb 2026  <a name="7-Feb-2026"></a>

+- Men Are Like Road Signs by Natasha Fedorson, review of *Kidnapped: A Story In Crimes* by Ludmilla Petrushevskaya, in *London Review of Books*, 22 Jan 2026, p.
+41 - 43 (no link):  <a name="22-Jan-2026"></a>

+  Now 87, Petrushevskaya lives in Vilnius and claims she has given up
+  writing: the war in Ukraine 'put an end to my profession' since she is no longer interested in what her countrymen have to say.

+  - I have always written about my people ...
+I felt sorry for them, the drunks and wretches ...
+But now I don't feel sorry for my people -- invaders, thieves, and rapists, murderers of children and destroyers of people's lives -- or their hateful families, their wives and mothers ...
+    I will never write about them or for them.

+  ...
+She now focuses on cabaret singing, which she began at 69, and painting.

 11 Jan 2026  <a name="11-Jan-2026"></a>